 Also cut back perennials and thin out beds to space out the flowers so they have plenty of room to grow.
 Don’t forget to get the spade into the ground to tackle the weeds and get them out from the roots.

 Always wait to do the yard cleanup until after the pruning and weeding.
 Then you won’t have to clean up the yard over and over again.
 Separate the debris by placing the trash that must be thrown away into one pile, and the organic materials that can be placed into the mulch bin.
 Also, rake the lawn to remove the thatch that has built up.

 Dog poop, standing water and pests can damage the grass along your yard.
 Remove damaged turf afflicted with disease.
 Have a pH test performed on the soil to determine the right amendments to use, get rid of the pests and place down the grass seed.
 Put compost on the seeds to keep them moist and give them time to grow.

 Now is also the time to mulch your flower beds and vegetable garden.
 You will want to pull the mulch back from plants and trees to prevent root burn.
-Place on new mulch on top of the old so there is about a depth of up to 3 inches.
+Place new mulch on top of the old so there is a depth of up to 3 inches.

 There are tons of small tasks that can seem daunting when it comes to yard work.
 Yet getting everybody tackling one job at a time can get the task finished quickly so the family can relax and enjoy the beauty of the lawn.
-So create a checklist of all the things you have to do to get the yard into the best condition that it can possibly be for the entire year.
+Create a checklist of all the things you have to do to get the yard into the best condition that it can possibly be for the entire year.